DarshReddy/Zospend/README.md

 ## Decisions & Trade-offs

-- **Room vs In-Memory**: Chose **Room** to satisfy persistence and mirror real usage, while keeping an in-memory path easy to swap behind the repository interface.
+- **Room vs In-Memory**: Chose **Room** to satisfy persistence and mirror real usage.
 - **Date UX**: A **calendar** picker allows for quick navigation to any date, providing more flexibility than simple next/previous day buttons.
 - **Charts**: Kept to **Canvas** for zero deps and full control.
-- **Money type**: **Paise (Long)** to avoid floating point rounding issues.
+- **Money type**: **Paise/Cents (Long)** to avoid floating point rounding issues.

 ## How I Used AI

-AI (Gemini agent in Android Studio + ChatGPT) was used as a coding partner for scaffolding MVVM/Compose files, refining validation/UX, and generating small, compile-ready patches.
-It helped diagnose build issues (KSP, missing test deps), tuned recomposition with `remember`/ `derivedStateOf`, and added accessibility & haptics.
+AI (Gemini Agent in Android Studio + ChatGPT) was used as a coding partner for scaffolding MVVM/Compose files, refining validation/UX, and generating small, compile-ready patches.
+It helped diagnose build issues (KSP, missing test deps), tuned recomposition, and added accessibility & haptics.
 AI also drafted the README and produced a brief requirement compliance checklist and test scaffolds.